wayn-r/lovelace-lcars-card/flattened_codebase.md

       }
     }

-    // Handle dynamic color changes using the DynamicColorManager if (hasHassChanged && this.hass && this._lastHassStates) {
+          // Handle dynamic color changes using the ColorResolver if (hasHassChanged && this.hass && this._lastHassStates) {
-      dynamicColorManager.checkDynamicColorChanges(
+      colorResolver.checkDynamicColorChanges(
         this._layoutEngine.layoutGroups,
         this.hass,
         () => this._refreshElementRenders()